per-garden/imager/README.md

 # Configuration

+For all setup and configuaration be positioned in directory as created by git clone.

 ## Google Drive

 Adapt files config/environments/development.rb and config/environments/production.rb to your needs.
 The section specifically regarding mail retrieval is shown below: